 Race Face CINCH Spindle

 We are big fans of pedal-based power meters.
-They are easy to install and are compatible with almost any bike.
-In addition, they can be transferred between bikes easily and offer dual-sided power measurement.
+They are easy to install, can measure left and right leg power and are compatible with almost any bike.
+In addition, they can be transferred between bikes easily.
 PowerTap, Garmin, Favero Electronics and LOOK (in partnership with SRM), all make pedals for the road.
 However unfortunately, if you’re looking for a pair of MTB power meter pedals, you’ll have to wait.
-Currently, none of these manufactures, nor anyone else for that matter, currently makes an MTB pedal.
+Currently, none of these manufacturers, nor anyone else for that matter, currently makes an MTB pedal.
 We hope we’ll see one soon.

 While there are not as many mountain bike power meters as there are road options, you should be able to find something that works among the available options.
 Based on our experience, the two most popular MTB options are the crank arm-based power meter (4iiii and Stages) or the spider-based design (power2max).
 While the crank arms only measure left leg power, they are affordable and easy to install.
 In addition, you can find one to fit almost any crankset.
 The power2max takes a bit more work to install, but they are also affordable and unlike a left-side crank arm, they measure power from both legs.